 A cataract is the clouding of the natural lens inside of the eye, making it difficult to read, drive and perform many daily functions.
 Cataracts are a normal part of the aging process and develop slowly.
-Early in life, the lens is transparent and lets light pass through; with time the lens becomes cloudy and makes it harder for the light to pass through.
+Early in life, the lens is transparent and lets light pass through; with time, the lens becomes cloudy and it is harder for light to pass through.
 This makes vision similar to trying to see through a frosted window.
-As the cataract matures the cloudiness increases resulting in significant loss of sight and even blindness.
+As the cataract matures, the cloudiness increases, resulting in significant loss of sight and even blindness.

 What Causes Cataracts?

 In most cases, the answer is age.
 Most cataracts form slowly and they never cause any pain.
-Some things that speed the development of a cataract include Long-term use of corticosteroids, alcoholism, Diabetes Mellitus, eye injury, smoking, and long-time exposure to ultra-violet (UV) light.
+Some things that speed the development of a cataract include the long-term use of corticosteroids, alcoholism, diabetes mellitus, eye injury, smoking, and long-term exposure to ultra-violet (UV) light.

 How Will I Know If I Have a Cataract?

-Many people have cataracts without knowing.
+Many people have cataracts without knowing it.
 This is because in the early stages the cataract doesn’t interfere with vision.
-As the lens gets thicker, it has more power within the eye which can actually improve reading vision, sometimes called “second sight”.
+As the lens gets thicker, it has more power within the eye that can actually improve reading vision, which is sometimes called “second sight.”
 With time, the lens becomes cloudier and may cause a gradual blurring of vision.
 This is often noticed as difficulty reading road signs or reading the scroll on the bottom of the TV screen.
 Night driving can also be affected and halos around lights are often seen.
-Sensitivity to bright lights and decreased vision in bright light are common complaints of cataracts.
+Sensitivity to bright lights and decreased vision in bright light are common complaints of people with cataracts.
 The ability to distinguish or perceive colors may also be impaired.

 - Cloudiness or blurry vision